voxeljet (NASDAQ:VJET) Issues Earnings Results

-voxeljet (NASDAQ:VJET – Get Rating) issued its earnings results on Thursday.
-The company reported ($0.26) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.37) by $0.11, Fidelity Earnings reports. voxeljet had a negative return on equity of 6.85% and a negative net margin of 8.17%. voxeljet updated its FY 2022 guidance to EPS and its Q3 2022 guidance to EPS.
+voxeljet (NASDAQ:VJET – Get Rating) released its earnings results on Thursday.
+The company reported ($0.26) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.37) by $0.11, Fidelity Earnings reports. voxeljet had a negative net margin of 8.17% and a negative return on equity of 6.85%. voxeljet updated its FY 2022 guidance to EPS and its Q3 2022 guidance to EPS.

 voxeljet Stock Performance

-VJET has been the topic of several recent analyst reports.
-Alliance Global Partners lifted their price objective on voxeljet from $9.00 to $10.00 in a report on Friday.
-StockNews.com initiated coverage on voxeljet in a report on Tuesday, August 9th.
-They set a “hold” rating on the stock.
+VJET has been the topic of a number of analyst reports.
+Alliance Global Partners increased their price target on shares of voxeljet from $9.00 to $10.00 in a research report on Friday.
+StockNews.com initiated coverage on shares of voxeljet in a research report on Tuesday, August 9th.
+They issued a “hold” rating on the stock.

 voxeljet Company Profile